Visit our new mobile site at m.DontGetHit.com

 Side lights or reflective items that go on your spokes are very important too.

---Everyone should make sure they are visible from the sides.
-This is extremely important for your most vulnerable time when you are crossing streets and your side faces the approaching traffic.
+--Be sure you are visible from the sides.
+This is extremely important for your most vulnerable time - when approaching intersections.
 Many running vests only have reflective material on the front and back and many bicycles have poor or no side reflectors.
 You can use multi purpose lights such as frog lights, or spoke reflectors , reflective armbands or the like to solve this problem.

 --Do not rely only on your reflective gear or bike lights to keep you safe.
 Always obey all traffic safety rules.
 Don't make the mistake of crossing a road unsafely and relying on your reflectors or lights.